transomjs/transom-socketio-internal/README.md

 # transom-socketio-internal
 Add a socket server to your Transom based REST API.
 Send messages to subscribed clients in real-time.
 This plugin is the 'internal' implementation of the asynchronous messaging.
-Out of process messaging, potentially backed by a queue can be provided by another plugin.
+Out of process messaging, potentially backed by a queue, can be provided by another plugin.

 [![Build Status](https://travis-ci.org/transomjs/transom-socketio-internal.svg?branch=master)](https://travis-ci.org/transomjs/transom-socketio-internal)
 [![Coverage Status](https://coveralls.io/repos/github/transomjs/transom-socketio-internal/badge.svg?branch=master)](https://coveralls.io/github/transomjs/transom-socketio-internal?branch=master)